danvk/aoc2023/aoc2017/README.md

   try expectEqualDeep(@as([]const u8, "abc"), parts[0]);

 The "Deep" makes it not compare pointers.
+I still have no idea how to use `expectEqualDeep` to check the entire slice in one statement.